 In time, I was finally able to put words to what pissed me off: it’s what I sensed the “technical writers” were implying in the sequence of images (notice the image begins in a quotation box).
 It goes something like this:

 (Frame 1) Hey, you.
-You have no dick.
+You have no penis.
 So here’s what you need to do.
 Go find that little pink toolkit your wife’s dad gave her when she left home.
 Find a screwdriver and a hammer.
+That’s it.
 Nothing else.
 You heard what I said.
-A screwdriver.
-And a hammer.
+A screwdriver and a hammer.

-(Frame 2) Now, don’t do something stupid like trying to pick this little set of shelves up by your dickless self.
-Go find another one of your eunuch buddies to help you carry it.
+(Frame 2) Now, don’t do something stupid like trying to pick this little set of shelves up by your androgynous self.
+Go find another genderless buddy to help you carry it.

 (Frame 3) This is a simple, straightforward job.
-Any man with a dick could do it with ease.
+Any man could do it with ease.
 But you are going to screw it up.
 When you do, don’t make it worse.
-Just stop everything.
-Call us, the experts.
-We’ll help you get out of this mess that you have so easily gotten yourself into.
+Just stop everything and call us, the experts.
+We’ll help you get out of the mess you’ve so easily gotten yourself into.

 Be honest.
 Brutally honest.